 Many people turn to metal roofing because of its large variety of benefits.
 Those living in the Midwest will be happy to hear that metal roofs can easily be installed in the winter months.
 Because it is a lightweight material, it is even possible (in certain cases) for contractors to install it over your old roof.

 The durability of metal roofing is widely recognized.
 On average, a metal roof will last up to 50 years, and copper roofs can last 100 years or longer.
 This is about 3-5 times longer than materials such as asphalt shingles.
-Metal roofs are also flame-retardant, impervious to termites and will not split, crack or warp like wood shakes can.
+Metal roofs are also flame-retardant, impervious to termites, and will not split, crack, or warp like wood shakes can.

 The Cost of Metal Roofing